LionelDraghi/bbt/README.md

 - Then the output contains `version 1.0`
 ```

+## Main characteristics

+bbt is by nature limited : it aims at providing a **simple** solution to **simple common cases**.
+Limiting bbt ambition provides substantial benefits :

-### Specification is the code
+### Specification is the test

-bbt interesting feature is that the above specification is directly executable : there is no intermediate code generation, no use of a shell"ish" language, no glue code, no configuration file.
+bbt most interesting feature is that the above scenario (that is specification) is directly executable : there is no intermediate code generation, no use of a shell"ish" language, no glue code, no configuration file.

-Just simple and readable English sentences.
+Just simple and readable English sentences, that may be written by non-coders.

+### Tests are easy to write

+bbt understand a (very) limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.

+Although simple, you don't have to learn this language by heart, you may ask for a template file with :
+> bbt -ct (or --create_template)

+or ask for the grammar with :
+> bbt -lg (or --list_grammar)

 ### Tests are easy to run